permguard/permguard/site/content/docs/0.1/using-the-cli/workspace/checkout.md

 ## Checkout a repository

-The `permguard checkout` command allows you to check out a remote repository.
+The `permguard checkout` command allows you to check out a remote repository locally.

 ```bash
 permguard checkout origin/273165098782/v1.0